Childcare and Education (Early Years Educator) Level 3 Diploma

 Please note the entry requirements below reflect the new GCSE grading structure for 2017 entry.

-You will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English language, or at least 2 years’ relevant work experience.
+- Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English language

 This course requires a Disclosure and Barring Service check (DBS).
 Information about the DBS check and how to apply for it will be sent to you by our placement team.